rewindo21/Klassiker/README.md

 ## Sort Algorithms

 ### Bubble Sort
+Bubble sort is a sorting algorithm that compares two adjacent elements and swaps them until they are in the intended order.
+Just like the movement of air bubbles in the water that rise up to the surface, each element of the array move to the end in each iteration.
+Therefore, it is called a bubble sort.
 ![Bubble Sort](src/bubble-sort.JPEG)

 ### Selection Sort
+Selection sort is a sorting algorithm that selects the smallest element from an unsorted list in each iteration and places that element at the beginning of the unsorted list.
 ![Selection Sort](src/selection-sort.JPEG)

 ### Insertion Sort
+Insertion sort is a sorting algorithm that places an unsorted element at its suitable place in each iteration.
+Insertion sort works similarly as we sort cards in our hand in a card game.
+We assume that the first card is already sorted then, we select an unsorted card.
+If the unsorted card is greater than the card in hand, it is placed on the right otherwise, to the left.
+In the same way, other unsorted cards are taken and put in their right place.
 ![Insertion Sort](src/insertion-sort.JPEG)

 ### Merge Sort
+Merge Sort is one of the most popular sorting algorithms that is based on the principle of Divide and Conquer Algorithm.
+Here, a problem is divided into multiple sub-problems.
+Each sub-problem is solved individually.
+Finally, sub-problems are combined to form the final solution.

 ### Quick Sort

 <a id="searches"></a>
 ## Search Algorithms

 ### Linear Search
+Linear search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found.
+It is the simplest searching algorithm.
 ![Linear Search](src/linear-search.JPEG)

 ### Binary Search
+Binary Search is a searching algorithm for finding an element's position in a sorted array.
+In this approach, the element is always searched in the middle of a portion of an array.
 ![Binary Search](src/binary-search.JPEG)